-Next year, ARMMAN will partner with two more organisations to expand its reach to urban slums, focusing on minority populations and migrant communities.

-Virtual OPD

-The Virtual Outpatient Department (V-OPD) was launched during the COVID-19 pandemic to provide virtual consultations with obstetricians and pediatricians to pregnant women, mothers and their children via a toll-free number.
+Virtual OPD The Virtual Outpatient Department (V-OPD) was launched during the COVID-19 pandemic to provide virtual consultations with obstetricians and pediatricians to pregnant women, mothers and their children via a toll-free number.
 Medical advice through a phone call proved convenient for women as this prevented them from the risk of stepping out during the lockdown.
 The need for the Virtual OPD continues post the pandemic as women find it easier to get basic medical advice and counselling via a phone call.
 We additionally provide counselling via WhatsApp.

-women and children received free consultations through VOPD, till date women and children received free consultations through WhatsApp messages of beneficiaries reported that the VOPD service was useful 95% beneficiaries reported the service to be easy to use 93% of beneficiaries reported that VOPD provides sufficiently good quality of care 97% beneficiaries were satisfied with the VOPD service

-6233women and children given consultations through calls

-Inferences of Patient Usability Survey (sample of 109 users)

-Inferences of Patient Usability Survey of patients counselled through WhatsApp (sample of 150 users)

-beneficiaries found WhatsApp more useful than telephonic consultations 93% found it more easy to take consultation using WhatsApp over telephonic consultations 96% felt that the doctor could understand the health condition better through WhatsApp calls 99% were more comfortable using WhatsApp over telephonic or physical consultations
+80,000 women and children received free consultations through VOPD, till date consultations through calls women and children given women and children received free consultations through WhatsApp messages Inferences of Patient Usability Survey (sample of 109 users) 97% of beneficiaries reported that the VOPD service was useful 95% to use beneficiaries reported of beneficiaries the service to be easy reported that VOPD provides sufficiently good quality of care 97% beneficiaries were satisfied with the VOPD service Inferences of Patient Usability Survey of patients counselled through WhatsApp (sample of 150 users) 88% beneficiaries found WhatsApp more useful than telephonic consultations 93% found it more easy to take consultation using WhatsApp over telephonic consultations 96% 93% felt that the doctor could understand the health condition better through WhatsApp calls 99% were more comfortable using WhatsApp over telephonic or physical consultations

-Consultations available in

-English, Hindi, Marathi
+Consultations available in English, Hindi, Marathi

+Monday -Saturday

+Offering Expert Guidance and Vital Solutions

+Noices from the second

-WhatsApp number:
+WhatsApp number :

-Toll-free number:
++91-9004141452 Toll-free number :